Tdazle007/mytheresa/README.md

 I used the easyadmin dependency provided by symfony to carry out this challenge.
 The dependency takes care of all the basic crud endpoints.

 I have also attached the db dump to the App\migrations folder for reference.
-I hope i wasnt too disappointing :(
+I hope i wasn't too disappointing :(

 Please sir, also remember to clear some cache before running the application.
 For this project